MySecurityRepo/security-writeups/Hack The Box Machines/CodePartTwo.md

 On the web page we have the option to register, login or download the app source code.

-So i downloaded the code and then i proceeded with registration and login.
+I downloaded the code, then i proceeded with registration and login.

 Once signed in we are given the possibility to run code.
 At this point to have a better grasp of the attack angle i went to look at the app source code.